-Availability Check
+3. Availability Check

 Availability check checks the stock of drugs the doctor requests in the patient's prescription.
-Based of in-depth interviews, research informants stated that the same officer carried out the process of checking drug stocks using a pharmaceutical information system when reviewing prescriptions.
+Based on the results of in-depth interviews regarding the process of checking availability, research informants stated that the same officer carried out the process of checking drug stocks using a pharmaceutical information system when reviewing prescriptions.
 Officers can see the availability of drug stock in outpatient care, inpatient care, and warehouses through the system.
 The amount of stock in the system sometimes differs from the amount of physical stock in the outpatient pharmacy.
-The officer had to check manually by asking the drug preparation officer in the drug preparation room, thus wasting time.
+As a result, the officer had to check manually by asking the drug preparation officer in the drug preparation room, thus wasting time.
 After the officer has finished checking the availability of drug stock, the officer will print the queue number, label, print doctor's order, and medicine receipt.